 Turn left onto rue Carnot and stop at the intersection with rue Nostradamus.

 A fountain dedicated to Nostradamus decorates the corner of rue Carnot and rue Nostradamus.

 Michel de Nostredame (born in Saint-Rémy-de-P. 1503-1566), aka Nostradamus, was a French astrologer, physician and reputed seer, who is best known for his book Les Prophéties (first published in 1555).

 The bust of Nostradamus was sculpted by Ambroise Liotard and replaced that of Louis XVI in 1859.

 At the corner of rue Carnot and rue Nostradamus, notice the fine niche that holds a Madonna.

 Continue onto rue Carnot until you reach the charming place Favier.

 9. Place Favier and Saint-Rémy’s townhouses

 The square is situated in the Planet district.
 Planet is a Provençal word meaning little square.
 It is indeed a small square formerly known as “place aux herbes” (herbs market square).
-It took its current name in 1849 from Doctor Favier (1773-1862), benefactor of the poor.
+It took its current name in 1849 from Doctor Favier (1773-1862), a benefactor of the poor.

 There are a few beautiful hôtels particuliers (townhouses) worth seeing in Saint-Rémy: the Hôtel de Sade, the Hôtel Mistral de Mondragon, the Hôtel de Lubières and the Hôtel Estrine.